 - v.
 This scoping report sets out the source of the requirements to carry out SA and other associated environmental assessments, and explains how the SA will be carried out.
 It also includes a context review of other relevant policies, plans, programmes; and sustainability objectives.
-This helps to clarify the role of the Local Plan-Site Allocations, and the policy context within which it will work.
-This stage of the SA has also included the collation of baseline information which provides the evidence for identifying key sustainability issues and the basis for predicting and monitoring the effects of the Local Plan-Site Allocations. - vi.
-This information feeds into the sustainability appraisal framework which will be used to assess the different options and alternatives being considered when producing the Local Plan-Site Allocations. - vii.
-This report is an addendum to the Broxtowe Aligned Core Strategy Sustainability Report, setting out the evidence base and framework specifically for appraising the Local Plan- Site Allocations.
+This helps to clarify the role of the Part 2 Local Plan Site Allocations and Development Management Policies, and the policy context within which it will work.
+This stage of the SA has also included the collation of baseline information which provides the evidence for identifying key sustainability issues and the basis for predicting and monitoring the effects of the Part 2 Local Plan Site Allocations and Development Management Policies. - vi.
+This information feeds into the sustainability appraisal framework which will be used to assess the different options and alternatives being considered when producing the Part 2 Local Plan Site Allocations and Development Management Policies. - vii.
+This report is an addendum to the Broxtowe Aligned Core Strategy Sustainability Report, setting out the evidence base and framework for appraising the Part 2 Local Plan Site Allocations and Development Management Policies.